Al-Khayzuran

 Al-Khayzuran bint Atta (الخيزران بنت عطاء) (died 789) was the wife of the Abbasid Caliph Al-Mahdi and mother of both Caliphs Al-Hadi and Harun al-Rashid.
-She ruled de facto from 775 to 789 during the reign of her husband and sons and is known for her immense influence on state affairs.
+She maintained de facto influence from 775 to 789 during the reign of her husband and sons and is known for her immense influence on state affairs.

-While not formally a ruler, al-Khayzuran was nevertheless the first woman in the history of Islam to rule de facto and was the first woman in the history of Muslims to have gold coins in her name.
+al-Khayzuran was not formally a ruler, but was nevertheless the first woman in the history of Islam to rule de facto and was the first woman in the history of Muslims to have gold coins in her name.
 She became one of the most powerful women of her time under the name of her husband and sons, al-Mahdi, al-Hadi and al-Harun.
 During the reign of al-Mahdi, al-Khayzuran often appeared at the court when the caliph was present and also used great political power, and caliph sought her views on most matters before issuing orders.

 Al-Khayzuran was also the first woman to have her own bureaucracy and court and accept petitions and the audience of officials and the people, and to command and forbid in the caliphate.
 Independent of the state treasury, she gained enormous wealth by having extensive trade relations with other countries.
 While al-Mahdi spent most of his time hunting and having fun, she, by influencing the court, was able to hold meetings in her house to run the caliphate.
-Even after his death, she continued to wield premiere power and influence during her sons' time.
+Even after his death, she continued to wield premier power and influence during her sons' time.

-At the time of al-Mahdi's untimely death, al-Khayzuran in the capital (Baghdad) had already taken over government affairs and by hiding his death and paying the salaries of army officers, she secured the allegiance of the soldiers for her son al-Hadi as the new caliph. but al-Hadi opposed his mother in sharing and partnership unquestionable power in the caliphate, and al-Khayzuran killed him after severe disputes.
+At the time of al-Mahdi's untimely death, al-Khayzuran in the capital (Baghdad) had already taken over government affairs and by hiding his death and paying the salaries of army officers, she secured the allegiance of the soldiers for her son al-Hadi as the new caliph, but al-Hadi opposed his mother in sharing and partnership unquestionable power in the caliphate, and al-Khayzuran killed him after severe disputes.
 She brought Harun al-Rashid to power.
 Unlike his brother, al-Harun did not oppose his mother and officially handed over all power to his mother and relied upon his mother's advice.

 Life

-Al-Khayzuran was from Jorash, near modern Bisha, Saudi Arabia.
+Al-Khayzuran was born in Jorash, near modern Bisha, Saudi Arabia.
 She was kidnapped from her home by a Bedouin who then sold her in a slave market near Mecca to Al-Mahdi during his pilgrimage.
-Officially it was not legal for Muslims to enslave Muslims, however all sources are nevertheless adamant that she was a slave, and to break the official rule of the enslavement of Muslims does seem not to have been unusual in practice in these context.
+Officially it was illegal for Muslims to enslave Muslims, however all sources are nevertheless adamant that she was a slave, and to break the official rule barring the enslavement of Muslims was not an unusual in practice in that context.

 Reign of Al-Mahdi

-Al-Khayzuran was described as beautiful, intelligent and gifted: at that time, the woman slaves or Jawaris of the harem were famed for educating themselves in music, singing, astrology, mathematics and theology in order to keep their master's interest, and Al-Khayzuran took regular lessons in fiqh by the most learned qadis.
+Al-Khayzuran was described as beautiful, intelligent and gifted.
+At that time the woman slaves of the harem, called jarya or jawari, were famed for educating themselves in music, singing, astrology, mathematics and theology in order to keep their master's interest, and Al-Khayzuran took regular lessons in fiqh from the most learned qadis.